 The photographs below are drawn from Hans Georg Berger's work in the Meditation Exhibition at Vat Suvannakhili in Luang Prabang.

-The Exhibition on Vipassana Meditation at Vat Suvannakhili is a blend of historic images drawn from the Buddhist Archives of Photography, and a series of photographers made during Hans Georg Berger's epic project in the 1990's to document Luang Prabang's unique ceremonies.
+The Exhibition on Vipassana Meditation at Vat Suvannakhili is a blend of historic images drawn from the Buddhist Archives of Photography, and a series of photographer made during Hans Georg Berger's epic project in the 1990's to document Luang Prabang's unique ceremonies.
 Here the Abbot of Wat Saen Soukhaham leads the evening chanting and meditation.
 Archive No. 291-07

 In this photograph a young monk prepares to make a traditional flower offering to the Buddha as part of his Vipassana Meditation session.
 Archive No. 3788-18

 "In a classic ""Lotus Position"" pose a novice Meditates.
-The poise and serenity of his sitting position reflect the elaborate discipline required to archieve the necessary stat of mind during Meditation.
+The poise and serenity of his sitting position reflect the elaborate discipline required to archieve the necessary state of mind during Meditation.
 Archive No. 3803-03"

 In this and the following two photographs a novice elaborates the slow, measured and highly disciplined movements necessary to achieve the correct posture for a prone, lying down Meditation position.
 Archive No. 3773-01